Yuliia-Fil/RenesandroAI_test_task/README.md

 # 🤖 RenesandroAI test task

-Test task with 2 pages that allows the user to choose a creative from a static list and modify it with their own prompt using the Gemini API.
+Test task with 2 pages that allows the users to choose a creative from a static list and modify it with their own prompt using the Gemini API.
 Changes can be saved or rejected, and generation can be done again.

 Model gemini-2.0-flash-preview-image-generation is used because it provides enough free generation quotas for this test task.